Drag on a partially immersed sphere at the capillary scale: Discussion

 They directly measured the run-up height as a function of $Re / Fr$, which represents the ratio of gravitational forces to viscous forces, and demonstrate that the $Fr^2$ scaling is recovered in the limit of high $Re / Fr$.
 To relate this to the excess force on the cylinder, Chaplin and Teigan proposed a model similar to ours which estimates the hydrostatic pressure on the upstream face of the cylinder due to run-up.
 The additional hydrostatic contribution is only considered {\it above} the quiescent water line however.
 They use this pressure estimate to predict an additional contribution to the drag coefficient that should also scale like $Fr^2$ for low $Fr$.
 All of their experiments were performed above the minimum capillary-gravity wave speed and at large scales where capillarity and solid wettability are less likely to play a significant role.

 A number of previous related studies have presented experiments and theory focused specifically on the onset of wave drag \cite{raphael1996,browaeys2001capillary,burghelea2001,burghelea2002,pham2005critical,merrer2011,benzaquen2011wave} above the minimum capillary-gravity wave speed as predicted by potential flow arguments.
 One might thus be tempted to believe that free surface effects are unlikely to play a significant role in determining the drag below such speeds.
-While our results do not intend to rule out such a contribution to the total drag, they do demonstrate that, in practice, other interfacial drag mechanisms are highly significant independent of whether one operates below or above this theoretical threshold.
+While Richard et al. \cite{richard1999capillary} predict some drag contribution below the threshold when weak viscous effects are introduced, a substantial drag increase is still anticipated when crossing the threshold.
+While our results do not intend to rule out such a contribution to the total drag, they do demonstrate that, in practice, interfacial drag mechanisms are highly significant independent of whether one operates below or above this theoretical threshold.

 To conclude, we have investigated the drag on a partially immersed centimetric sphere moving along an air-water interface.
 Our direct measurements and computational predictions demonstrate a significant drag increase over the equivalent single-phase flow case.
 A simple model is proposed to estimate the extra drag from hydrostatics using the measured difference in fluid height between the upstream and downstream as input.
 While flow speed and sphere size have a relatively minor influence on the drag coefficients for the regime studied herein, solid wettability is shown to play a relatively pronounced role at such small scales.
 While this work has primarily focused on the influence of submergence depth and surface wettability, in future work we plan to significantly broaden the parameter space considered here in order to more systematically test the proposed model and better characterize the sphere drag and Froude crisis over a wider range of Reynolds, Froude, and Bond numbers.
 Additionally, vertical forces (lift) should be considered in future work, which are highly relevant to bodies that freely float or self-propel at the interface.
 Lastly, the principal phenomena revealed here will be explored for classes of more general body geometries and arrays of multiple bodies.